attexx/rfm9x_breakout_board/README.md

 _schematic_<br />
 <img width="900px" src="https://user-images.githubusercontent.com/15846193/67626541-ee41bf80-f84c-11e9-84ca-e3ff10501ca9.png">

-Noting special on the schematic.
+Nothing special on the schematic.
 The components R1, R2 and D1 are optional and can be omitted if not needed.
 R1 is used as pullup to keep high voltage level on the NCC pin.
 This allows programming the RFM95W/96W/98W module in case the board is interfaced to external microcontroller and ISP is used as a programming interface.
 R2 and D1 are used as power indication.

 ### Boards